TykTechnologies/tyk-identity-broker/README.md

 By default, TIB uses the value of the subject field, returned by UserInfo Endpoint, to generate userId for Dashboard SSO.
 Please ensure that your Identity Provider is not returning `URL` in subject field.
 If that's the case you should specify another field which uniquely identifies the user.
 You can specify the field name by setting `CustomUserIDField` in profile.json file.

-For Portal SSO, TIB uses the email scope field.
-Some OpenID providers return this claim by default, but not all, in which case the “openid email” scope claim needs to be included, as per the example above.
+TIB can also be configured to use the `openid email` claim.
+This claim must be requested for Portal SSO to work, but it can also be used for Dashboard SSO.
+Some OpenID providers return this claim by default, but not all, in which case the `openid email` claim needs to be included, as per the example above.

 If you are getting 403 error, it can be that your OpenID provider requires providing client_id and secret_id via token url instead of basic http auth, and you need to add `"DisableAuthHeader": true` option to your provider configuration in "UseProviders" section.